-12.5.1 Overview
+13.5.1 Overview

-In addition to its traditional Windows graphical user interface (GUI), J-Flash SPI supports a command line mode as well.
+In addition to a graphical user interface (GUI), J-Flash SPI supports a command line mode as well.
 This makes it possible to use J-Flash SPI for batch processing purposes.
 All important options accessible from the menus are available in command line mode as well.
 If you provide command line options, J-Flash SPI will still start its GUI, but processing will start immediately.